-What this does is allow the prince-list.txt and toc.html files to use a variable for the sidebar (called sidebar_pdf) when iterating through the sidebar.
+What this does is allow the prince-list.txt and toc.html files to iterate through the right sidebar.
 Otherwise, you would need to create a unique prince-list.txt and toc.html file for each separate PDF output you have.